Mirantis/mke-docs/content/docs/concepts/architecture.md

 - System and user services

-### k0s (Kubernetes)
+### k0s
-A lightweight and open-source Kubernetes distribution that acts as the foundational runtime for MKE4k clusters.
-To learn more, refer to [k0s documentation](https://docs.k0sproject.io/stable//).
+k0s is a lightweight and open-source Kubernetes distribution that acts as the foundational runtime for MKE 4k clusters.
+For more information, refer to the [k0s documentation](https://docs.k0sproject.io/stable//).

 #### Networking